awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

-# Use the SageMaker Distributed Data Parallel API<a name="data-parallel-use-api"></a>
+# Run a SageMaker Distributed Data Parallel Training Job<a name="data-parallel-use-api"></a>

-Use this page to learn how you can import and use SageMaker's distributed data parallel library\.
+Learn how to run a distributed data parallel training job using the SageMaker Python SDK and your adapted training script with SageMaker's distributed data parallel library\.
 For API specifications, refer to [distributed data parallel](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html) in the SageMaker Python SDK documentation\.

 ## Use SageMaker's Distributed Data Parallel Library<a name="data-parallel-use-api-overview"></a>